24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 2. Air Quality Testing (Optional but Recommended)

-For larger projects, we coordinate with independent industrial hygienists to take pre-remediation air samples.
+For larger projects, we coordinate with independent environmental hygienists to take pre-remediation air samples.
 This establishes baseline spore counts and species, which is the metric we'll clear against at the end of the job.
 For smaller, contained projects with obvious visible growth, testing isn't always required.

 3. Containment Setup